AnnaMTerris/Paint_Store/README.md

 + Exchanged some named colors with hexadecimal color values.
 + Added some semi-transparent overlays to the banner and footer using RGBA.
 + Filled in the first color column of the swatch samples using HSL colors.
 ### By utilising git and publishing the final project on Github, I practised version control through the inbuilt terminal in VS code.
+Furthermore, transferring the code to VS code meant I had to practise creating folder structure and linking CSS files to html file.
 #### Project uses HTML and CSS.
 ##### Original code was provided by Codecademy.
 + CSS reset file provided by http://meyerweb.com/eric/tools/css/reset/